MarzioVallero/Computational-Intelligence/project/hanabi/README.md

   + type: 'color' or 'value'
   + destinatary: name of the person you want to ask the hint to
 + discard \<num>: discard the card *num* (\[0-4]) from your hand

+# AI client

+The AI client automatically connects to the specified server and port.
+It will infer the best move based on publicly available knowledge.
+Most of all, it actively avoids any illegal move and will always strive to get a score different from 0.

+# run.py script

+Utility used for testing multiple ai_clients.py at once.